Issyanofsky/Rasa/files/6_slots.md

 __* Note__ the way slots influence the conversation depends on the type of the slot.

 __influence_conversation = true__
 influence_conversation = true - configuration defines that the slot will influence how the dialogue management model makes the prediction for the next action.
-Depending on the type of the slot the floe can be influenced by the value of the slot or whether the value of this slot is present.
+Depending on the type of the slot the flow can be influenced by the value of the slot or whether the value of this slot is present.

 ![Slots](../images/slots604.gif)